poweraudio/triceratops/README.md

 * Replaced `waf` binary blob with [autowaf] in source form.
 * Changed installation destination from /usr to /usr/local.
+* -O3 optimizations are used in release mode.

 [autowaf]: https://github.com/poweraudio/autowaf